JesusLozano4/StrawberryLeaves-CTIC-QuantumLab/README.md

 # Foliar REcognition of Symptoms using Quantum and Artificial Intelligence: FRESQIA
 This project originates from previous work on the **ARQA Demonstrator 1**, within the framework of **[Cervera Network ARQA](https://redarqa.es/)**.
 The architectures and structures developed in that phase have been adapted and repurposed to create a disease detection system for strawberry leaves.
 This initiative aims to increase the visibility of **Quantum Computing** within the agricultural sector, showcasing its practical utility and its promise for future scalability.

+All experiments have been conducted on our **QUTE** emulation platform.
+You can request **free access** to reproduce these results or to carry out other research and academic activities here: https://qutev3.test.ctic.es/.

 ## Project Structure
 - dataset
   - hojas2clases: Unzip the compressed file inside here